 Another awesome thing that’s been made biodegradable is plastic wear.

 Earth’s Natural Alternative company created biodegradable cutlery, plates, napkins, and even the packaging.

 So you can bring single-use items along for a trip or use them at home without worrying about damaging the environment.

-They compost in about six months, with the longest amount of time taking up to twelve months.
+The compostable items take about six months to degrade completely, with the longest amount of time taking up to twelve months.

 Water waste is something we don’t often talk about, but body wash, shampoo and soaps all slip down the drain and end up in the ocean.

 Joshua Tree brand made a biodegradable body wash that come completely plant-based, and actually works better for your skin than that chemical-ridden $0.99 stuff that you’re always buying.

 Better for your body, and for the environment.
 This is just a sampler of the amazing eco-friendly and biodegradable products out there.

 Going with plant-based and fiber-based products not only degrades into the environment better, but some are even compostable, meaning you can play a direct part in how these products get back into the earth.